uhkniazi/BRC_Keloid/Keloid_main/README.md

   * uses the CBamScaffold class to look at the 22 chromosomes of each bam file (depending on the sequencing run) and produces summary plots for the alignment coverage quality.
 10. counts_from_bams.R
   * uses all the bam files to and Txdb object to count over laps over the genome and save the results.
+11. clustering_rna_seq_counts.R
+  * loads the sample information (covariates etc) and counts matrix from the database.
+Produces PCA plots for the count matrix, coloured by covariate of choice, using various transformations of the data e.g. scaling, log, rlog, normalised.
+Plots the average gene expression density distribution.
+Merges the technical replicates, normalises and repeats the plots.